 Similar aromas in the Chardonnay give way to a creamy mouthfeel (thanks to extended yeast contact) with toasted brioche and almond flavours over intense fruit.
 There is great depth to this wine which can be cellared for five or more years.

-Around 90 per cent of Borthwick Estate’s wine production is exported.
+Around 90 per cent of the Borthwick Vineyards’s wine production is exported.
 Sir Thomas Borthwick would undoubtedly approve.